BarlaSrinivas/GoogleCaseStudy/ReadMe.md

 [**Click here to view the Tableau Dashboard**](https://public.tableau.com/app/profile/srinivas.barla/viz/CYCLISTIC_17336421351400/Dashboard4)

+## Data Pipeline

+### 1. Data Acquisition
+- Downloaded the Cyclistic trip data (likely in CSV format) from the provided source.
+- Stored the raw data files in the `data/raw/` directory.

+### 2. Data Cleaning and Preprocessing
+Using Python and Pandas in Jupyter Notebooks (`notebooks/data_cleaning.ipynb`):
+- Loaded the raw CSV files into pandas DataFrames.
+- Handled missing values and removed duplicates.
+- Converted data types (e.g., timestamps to datetime objects).
+- Calculated ride durations and distances.
+- Created new features such as day of week, month, and season.
+- Filtered out outliers or erroneous data points.

+### 3. Exploratory Data Analysis (EDA)
+In `notebooks/analysis.ipynb`:
+- Analyzed ride patterns by user type, day of week, month, and season.
+- Investigated ride durations and distances.
+- Explored popular start and end stations.
+- Generated summary statistics and visualizations using matplotlib.

+### 4. Feature Engineering
+Created additional features to enhance analysis:
+- Calculated average speed for each ride.
+- Categorized rides based on duration (short, medium, long).
+- Identified peak hours and rush hours.

+### 5. Data Visualization with Tableau
+- Imported the cleaned and feature-engineered dataset into Tableau.
+- Created interactive dashboards showcasing:
+  - Ridership trends by time, day, and season.
+  - Ride duration and distance comparisons between member types.
+  - Popular start and end stations.
+  - User behavior patterns.

+### 6. Insight Generation
+Analyzed the visualizations to extract key findings and actionable insights.

+## Key Insights

+1. **Usage Patterns:**
+   - Members tend to use bikes more on weekdays, suggesting commuting purposes.
+   - Casual riders prefer weekend rides, indicating leisure use.
+   - Afternoon rides are most popular across both user types.

+2. **Seasonal Trends:**
+   - Summer and fall see peak usage for both member types.
+   - Winter shows a significant decline in ridership, especially among casual users.

+3. **Ride Characteristics:**
+   - Members generally take shorter rides compared to casual riders.
+   - Casual riders are more likely to use bikes for longer, leisurely trips.

+4. **Popular Stations:**
+   - Identified high-traffic stations for targeted marketing efforts.
+   - Some stations are more popular among casual riders, presenting conversion opportunities.

 ## ⚖️ License

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.